theabraryousaf/QR-Code-Generator-in-Google-Colab/README.md

    url = "https://www.sciencedirect.com/science/article/pii/S0141813025028880"

 6. Run the notebook cell.

+   `Run all`
-7. The QR code will be created, displayed in Google Colab, and downloaded automatically as a PNG image.
+8. The QR code will be created, displayed in Google Colab, and downloaded automatically as a PNG image.